The complexity of Free-Flood-It on 2xn boards: - Free-Flood-It on boards

 We may further assume that then cycling $A$ through all colours in $C_A$ does not change the colour of any vertex in $T_L'$: if $\col(\{x\},\omega) \in C_A$ we can choose this to be the last colour we play in $A$, and so our sequence will link $A$ to $x$ but will not change the colour of $x$ (or therefore of any other vertex in $T_L'$).
+Thus we may indeed assume that the first $|S_A| + |C_A|$ moves do not change the colour of any vertex in $T_L'$.

 Next, if playing $S_A$ and cycling through the colours of $C_A$ has not already linked $A'$ to $x$, we play one further move to give $A'$ the same colour as $x$.
 Since the sequence of moves we play up to this point does not change the colour of any vertex in $T_L'$, we can now play the sequence $S_L'$ to give every vertex in $T_L'$ colour $d$.
 As $x$ is in the same monochromatic component as $A'$ this will also give all vertices in $A'$ colour $d$.
-Moreover, playing this sequence will at some point give $x$, and hence $A'$, every colour in $\col(U_R,\omega)$, and so will link every vertex in $U_R$ to $A'$ and ultimately give these vertices colour $d$.
+Moreover, playing this sequence will at some point give $x$, and hence $A'$, every colour in $\col(U_L,\omega)$, and so will link every vertex in $U_L$ to $A'$ and ultimately give these vertices colour $d$.
 Thus, playing $S_A$, cycling through $C_A$, if necessary linking $x$ to $A'$, and then playing $S_L'$ will flood all the vertices of $T \setminus T_R'$ with colour $d$ (as $U_R = \emptyset$), so we see that

 But then, once again, we can apply Corollary \ref{non-interference} to see that

 as required.